Valkhan/honeygain-claimer/README.md

 ## Chrome driver

-You can download the Chrome driver from [here](https://googlechromelabs.github.io/chrome-for-testing/) and place the .exe file it in the same directory as the script of the virtual environment, eg: `venv-honeygain/Scripts/chromedriver.exe`
+You can download the Chrome driver from [here](https://googlechromelabs.github.io/chrome-for-testing/) and place the .exe at the root of the project, eg: `./chromedriver.exe`

 You may also check on your Chrome version by going to `chrome://settings/help` and download the corresponding version of the Chrome driver in the given link: